LaurenceHo/react-weather-app/README.md

     ])
   ]
 ```
-When you do frontend development, you want the browser reload the content automatically when you make change.
+When you do frontend development, you want the browser reloading the content automatically when you make change.
 To achieve this, you need `HotModuleReplacementPlugin`
 and `webpack-dev-server`.
 So let's install something: `npm i -D webpack-dev-server webpack-merge`.
 In the [webpack.dev.js](config/webpack.dev.js), since you want to merge the common setting, you need webpack-merge library, and use `HotModuleReplacementPlugin`
 for browser reloading: